It’s all fun and games until your RV breaks.

 Endless BBQs and s’mores.

-You joined all those Facebook groups and got on YouTube and saw…
+And you joined all those RV Facebook groups and got on YouTube and saw…

 RV horror stories